How do I migrate Public Folder permissions?

 Permissions for Public Folders can only be migrated from Exchange 2010+ (i.e., they cannot be migrated from Exchange 2007).

 The account for the Source needs to either be an Owner of the Public Folder or be in the Public Folder Management Role Group.
 The Role group method resolves issues of missing ownership of a folder.

 In order for Public Folder permissions to be migrated correctly, the users on the Source and Destination must be created and set up.
-When we migrate permissions for a Public Folder, we attempt to match the full email address first, and then attempt to match the display name of the user.
-If neither of these are found to match, then the permission is not migrated.
+When we migrate permissions for a Public Folder, we attempt to match on three criteria:

-If you would like to force permissions to be migrated when a folder already exists, you will need set the Advanced Option to migrate permissions for new folders and existing folders.
+If you would like to force permissions to be migrated when a folder already exists, you will need set the Advanced Option to migrate permissions for New folders and existing folders.
+Additionally, if you are using Public Folder mapping scripts provided by BitTitan Support, you need to set the option to New folders and existing folders.

 Note: Rules, such as Assistant Rules, are not migrated with Public Folder migrations.
 Default and Anonymous permissions are not migrated.
 These will need to be set manually in the destination...